Peshmergas blunt, don't break, Islamic State siege of Syria's Kobani

 Kobani has become a test of the U.S.-led coalition's ability to halt the advance of the Sunni Muslim insurgents.
 The town is one of few areas in Syria where it can co-ordinate air strikes with operations by an effective ground force.

-The arrival of the Iraqi Kurd peshmerga, or "those who face death," with armoured vehicles and artillery, has enabled them to shell Islamic State positions around Kobani and take back some villages.
+The arrival of the Iraqi Kurd peshmerga, or "those who face death," with armored vehicles and artillery, has enabled them to shell Islamic State positions around Kobani and take back some villages.

 But the front lines in the town itself are little changed, its eastern part still controlled by the insurgents, and the west still largely held by the main Syrian Kurdish armed group, the YPG, and allied fighters.